Wakk0/DFAT-Python/README.md

 From the DFAT's webpage all content generated https://www.dfat.gov.au/about-us/about-this-website/copyright
 > "Content from this website should be attributed as Department of Foreign Affairs and Trade website – www.dfat.gov.au"

-This script has no intent of misuse of the information.
+This script has no intent of information misuse.

 Actually I think is an excellent idea that DFAT offers an LDAP addressbook for all embassies as this information is heavily use for comunication purposes.
 Browsing/searching on the Web directory is a waste of time to get a contact/phone/email/address/role etc.

 ## ToDo